Katsudon27/katsudon27-intern-repo/4 - Clean Code/code_smells.md

 ```

-## Refactor the code to eliminate these code smells.
+## Refactor the code to eliminate these code smells

 ```javascript
 const MIN_AGE = 18;
 const MAX_AGE = 100;